WillieCubed/digibod-augment-controller/README.md

 **The processor for an individual Digibod augment**

 ## About
-The code in this repository
+The code in this repository is for a Digibod Augment Controller.
+Each Augment Controller is responsible for handling sensor inputs and converting them into a usable form for the Digibod Augment Hub.

 ### Hardware
 Each Digibod agument controller uses an Arduino Uno.